epartakki/supermario/README.md

 # Simple Supermario Game - in progress

-Summer 2021 - learning JavaScript
+Summer 2021 - playing with JavaScript

 __________